johnsan03/Portfolio/README.md

 5. Open your browser and navigate to `http://localhost:5173`

-**Note**: The visit counter and likes will work with GitHub API.
-If not configured, it will use localStorage as a fallback.
+**Note**: The visit counter and likes require a working backend connection.
+Make sure your backend API is accessible and properly configured.

 ### Build for Production